 The grassroots campaign sought to speak to a different voter base and audience–and that required a different visual language, explains Scott Starrett, 34, co-founder and creative director of the five-person graphic design firm, Tandem Design NYC, that designed the overall campaign brand and visual identity as an in-kind donation.

-This is how you tell a story.
-You create a narrative arc that helps people relate to you.
-Most voters can’t see themselves in a candidate for Congress.
-Ocasio-Cortez just changed the score.
+In addition to her advanced visual language, Ocasio-Cortez knows how to tell a story.
+She created a narrative arc that helps people relate to her.
+Most voters can’t see themselves as a candidate for Congress.
+Ocasio-Cortez just changed that score for good.

 “I was born in a place where your zip code determines your destiny.”